jarataraj/w4h-backend/README.md

 ## Some nice features:
 - utils/RateLimitedTaskQueue.js provides an easy interface for asynchronous rate-limiting of third-party API requests with a timeout, as used in controllers/search.js for Nominatim geolocation and reverse-geolocation requests
 - scalable design where each instance polls the database to maintain a record of the latest data source and global charts available.
-Frontends poll a status endpoint (seen in controllers/status.js) to stay informed and update when new data is availalbe
+Frontends poll a status endpoint (seen in controllers/status.js) to stay informed and update when new data is available